joe-watkins/icon-fonts-using-href-attribute-selectors/README.md

-#Icon Fonts using href attribute selectors and a custom bundled Icomoon icon font.
+#Icon Fonts using href attribute selectors.

 Instead of using classes or extra markup we leverage href attribute selectors.
+In this example we are using a custom/bundled Icomoon icon font

 ## Demo
 http://codepen.io/joe-watkins/full/wyehm